-EEA Recipients: For use only by Professional Clients and Eligible Counterparties: GSA (UK) is authorized by the Financial Conduct Authority of the United Kingdom to issue this presentation to "Professional Clients" and "Eligible Counterparties" only and is not authorized to issue this presentation to "Retail Clients", as defined by the rules of the Financial Conduct Authority.
-This presentation is provided in the United Kingdom for the use of the adoressees only and is intended for use only by a person or entity that qualifies as a "Professional Client" or an "Eligible Counterparty".
-Consequently, this presentation is intended for use by persons having professional experience in matter a line of the purpose of receiving services from GSA (UK) that he/she/it has been classified, for the purpose of receiving services from GSA (UK), as either a "Professional Client" or an "Eligible Counterparty".
+EEA Recipients: For use only by Professional Clients and Eligible Counterparties: GSA (UK) is authorized by the Financial Conduct Authority of the United Kingdom to issue this presentation to "Professional Clients" and "Eligible Counterparties: only and is not authorized to issue this presentation to "Retail Clients", as defined by the rules of the Financial Conduct Authority.
+This presentation is provided in the United Kingdom for the use of the addressees only and is intended for use only by a person or entity that qualifies as a "Professional Client" or an "Eligible Counterparty".
+Consequently, this presentation is intended for use only by persons having professional experience in matters relating to investments.
+This presentation is not intended for use by any other person.
+In particular, this presentation intended only for use by persons who have received written notice from GSA (UK) that he/she/it has been classified, for the purpose of receiving services from GSA (UK), as either a "Professional Client" or an "Eligible Counterparty".
 Any other person who receives this presentation should not act on the contents of this presentation.